mikf/gallery-dl/docs/configuration.rst

         * File encoding
         * Default: ``"utf-8"``

-    Note: path, mode and encoding are only applied when configuring logging output to a file.
+    Note: path, mode, and encoding are only applied when configuring logging output to a file.